-In 2006, after receiving over 2,000 emails from readers of A Life of Unlearning a pattern began to become clear of the impacts faith/sexuality conflict was having on LGBT people from Christian backgrounds.
+In 2006, after receiving over 2,000 emails from readers of A Life of Unlearning a pattern became clear of the impacts faith/sexuality conflict was having on LGBT people from Christian backgrounds.

 LGBT people from faith and religious backgrounds experience the usual issues of resolution, coming out, finding their place in the community and learning what it means to be gay or lesbian in a predominately straight world.
 They often however, experience these things with greater intensity and have additional issues to deal with.

 - Even after coming out, internalised homophobia from years of negative conditioning and self-hatred can continue to have an impact.

-- Most have invested years attempting to conform to heterosexuality through personal secret attempts, opposite sex relationships and formal (‘ex-gay’) programs which has left them damaged and traumatised.
+- Most have invested years attempting to conform to heterosexuality through personal secret attempts, opposite-sex relationships and formal (‘ex-gay’) programs which left them damaged and traumatised.

 - Having a belief system that says your eternal destiny hinges in your acceptance/rejection of your same- sex-orientation or gender identity, creates a cognitive dissonance that is difficult to resolve without information and connection with others who have walked the same journey.

 - For most people from faith backgrounds, accepting that you are gay or lesbian means you have to leave the church, and your entire social network lost.
-It was a strong network, often like family and your life was filled with church activities and service.
-Finding a new life of meaning, your place in the LGBT community (with a very different set of values) and like minded-people is often difficult.
+It was a strong network, often like family, and your life was filled with church activities and service.
+Finding a new life of meaning, your place in the LGBT community (with a very different set of values) and like-minded-people is often difficult.

 Considering all these factors, my belief is that, LGBT people from faith and religious backgrounds are possibly one of the highest risk groups of: